Welcome to the Weed Watcher Patrol Blog!

 Look Alikes - Some of the aquatic plants you may encounter have look-alikes that can make identification more challenging.
 This folder contains sheets that illustrate many of these and provide tips to help you differentiate them.

-The following folders may occur under a “More” drop-down:
+The following two folders may occur under a “More” drop-down:

 Maps – This folder includes a variety of useful maps.
 There are 17 weed patrol zones on the lake and each has its own map with a numerical location grid.
 These can be used to plot your patrol surveys and to mark the locations of any aquatic species that you need help identifying.
 In addition, please remember to include your GPS photo of those locations in case DES needs to be notified.
 The folder also contains detailed topographic and satellite maps with that can be used for general navigation and a map of the Conway Lake Watershed that is useful in water quality studies of the Lake.